gabrielcalk/all_things_pets/README.md

 ![handlebars](images/handlebars.png) ![npm i handlebars](./images/npm-i-hbars.png)

 * In order to connect our information to HTML we used Handlebars templating language.
 This allowed for fast design of the HTML page.
+Handlebars allows the web developer utilize the front end template to connect to the backend database.

 ## Usage

   Build a db that is user friendly